williamwebs/cartesi-quiz/README.md

-# JavaScript DApp Template
+# JavaScript DApp using Cartesi

-This is a template for JavaScript Cartesi DApps.
+This is a simple JavaScript Cartesi DApps.
 It uses node to execute the backend application.
 The application entrypoint is the `src/index.js` file.
 It is bundled with [esbuild](https://esbuild.github.io), but any bundler can be used.